 Stabilizing our climate

-The most ingenious solutions to climate change don’t need to be invented — we already have them.
-By absorbing and storing carbon from the atmosphere, ecosystems like forests, mangroves and peatlands can help to forestall climate change.
-Science shows that conserving, restoring or improving the use of these ecosystems — known as natural climate solutions — has the potential to deliver over a third of the emissions reductions we need by 2030 to stabilize our climate.
+One of the most ingenious solutions to climate change doesn’t need to be invented — nature already provides it.
+By absorbing and storing carbon from the atmosphere, ecosystems such as forests, mangroves and peatlands help to forestall climate change.
+Science shows that conserving, restoring or improving the use of these ecosystems can deliver at least a third of the emissions reductions needed by 2030 to stabilize our climate.

 Doubling ocean protection

-The ocean feeds us, regulates our climate, helps us breathe and supports much of the world’s economy.
-By the end of the century, however, more of the world’s ocean could be hot, more acidic and lifeless — with catastrophic implications for marine life, Earth’s climate and the food security of billions of people.
-The science is clear: Setting aside large areas where human activities are carefully managed can buffer our planet against the increasing stressors it faces.
-That’s why Conservation International is partnering with countries to meet the global goal of conserving 30 percent of the ocean by 2030 and ensuring that production systems in the other 70 percent are sustainable.
+The ocean feeds us, regulates our climate and supports much of the world’s economy.
+By the end of the century, however, more of the world’s ocean could be hot, acidic and lifeless — with catastrophic implications for marine life, Earth’s climate and the food security of billions of people.
+The science is clear: Setting aside large areas where human activities are carefully managed can help marine ecosystems recover.
+That’s why Conservation International engages with governments, corporations and other partners to meet the global goal of conserving 30 percent of the ocean by 2030 and ensuring that production systems in the other 70 percent are sustainable.

 Reimagining conservation